ThibaultJanBeyer/cheatsheets/theory/identifying-security-vulnerabilities.md

 ### Principle of least privilege

-- Auto-role that can do no harm
+- Default role that can do no harm
 - I.e. web app users should never be able to become root users (keep them separate)

 ### Prepared Statements